Production Planning and Control System (PPC)

 Limitations of Production Planning and Control (PPC)

-PPC have some limitations.
+PPC has some limitations.
 Below are some of them;

 - It is difficult to implement a proper PPC system in a small-scale organization.